Rapid Analytical Solutions for Agriculture and the Environment through Near-infrared Spectroscopy

 - feasibility studies on novel applications

 A Practical Introduction to Cereal Chemistry by Phil Williams

 A comprehensive cereal chemistry primer written for technicians and university students by Dr. Phil Williams.
-Introductory regular price is CAD $40.00 per copy.
-A special student price of CAD $25.00 is offered.
+Price is CAD $30.00 per copy.
+A special student price of CAD $20.00 is offered.
 To order individual copies or for bulk orders, please email Phil Williams or call 1-250-751-8890 in Nanaimo, B.C.
 Canada.
-Payment may be made by credit card (MasterCard, Visa, American Express), cheque or bank draft.
-Postage or shipping will be charged at cost..
+Payment may be made by cheque, bank draft or bank transfer.
+Postage or shipping will be charged at cost.